-- The school ethos values all students. - Behaviour management systems encourage students to make positive decisions about behavioural choices. - Pastoral support from the Form Tutor, Key Worker, Pastoral Raising Achievement Leaders and Senior Leadership Team - Supervision at unstructured times of day - Risk assessments are used and action is taken to increase the safety and inclusion of all students in all activities - Behaviour management systems in school are based upon encouraging students to make positive decisions about behaviour - The school behaviour policy identifies where reasonable adjustments can be made to ensure the need for exclusion is kept to a minimum - The school provides effective pastoral care for all students - Support and advice is sought from outside agencies to ensure barriers to success are fully identified and responded to - Small targeted group programmes are delivered to students to improve social skills and emotional resilience - The Learning Support Centre is open and available to students at break and lunch times, and before and after school - Information and support is available within school for social, emotional and mental health needs - The school Learning Mentor and counsellor offer support to students as required - Access to teaching and learning for students with special educational needs is monitored through the school's self- evaluation process

-Sensory and Physical Adaptions through equipment and support from Needs: Sensory Support Team e.g. Support and advice is sought from outside agencies to support students, where appropriate ICT is used to increase access to the curriculum Hearing/Visual Support to access the curriculum and to develop independent learning Impairment Multi-sensory Advice and guidance is sought and acted upon to meet the needs of students who have significant medical impairment Physical and needs Access to Medical Interventions Medical Needs Access to programmes to support Occupational Therapy / Physiotherapy Support with personal care if and when needed Staff receive training to ensure they understand the impact of a sensory need upon teaching and learning Staff understand and apply the medicine administration policy All entrances to the school are wheelchair accessible
+Access to teaching and learning for students with special educational needs is monitored through the school's self- evaluation process Teaching resources are routinely evaluated to ensure they are accessible to all students Social, Mental and Emotional health The school ethos values all students.
+Behaviour management systems encourage students to make positive decisions about behavioural choices. e.g. Behavioural Pastoral support from the Form Tutor, Key Worker, Pastoral Raising Achievement Leaders and Senior needs Social Leadership Team Supervision at unstructured times of day Risk assessments are used and action is taken to needs increase the safety and inclusion of all students in all activities Mental health needs Behaviour management systems in school are based upon encouraging students to make positive decisions about behaviour.
+Emotional Health and Wellbeing about behaviour The school behaviour policy identifies where reasonable adjustments can be made to ensure the need for exclusion is kept to a minimum The school provides effective pastoral care for all students Support and advice is sought from outside agencies to ensure barriers to success are fully identified and responded to Small targeted group programmes are delivered to students to improve social skills and emotional resilience The Learning Support Centre is open and available to students at break and lunch times, and before and after school Information and support is available within school for social, emotional and mental health needs The school Learning Mentor and counsellor offer support to students as required Access to teaching and learning for students with special educational needs is monitored through the school's self- evaluation process Sensory and Physical Needs: e.g. Hearing/Visual Impairment Multi-sensory Adaptions through equipment and support from Sensory Support Team Support and advice is sought from outside agencies to support students, where appropriate ICT is used to increase access to the curriculum Support to access the curriculum and to develop independent learning impairment wuiti-sensory Advice and guidance is sought and acted upon to meet the needs of students who have significant medical needs impairment Physical and Access to Medical Interventions Access to programmes to support Occupational Medical Needs Access to programmes to support Occupational Therapy / Physiotherapy Support with personal care if and when needed Staff receive training to ensure they understand the impact of a sensory need upon teaching and learning Staff understand and apply the medicine administration policy All entrances to the school are wheelchair accessible The school has disabled toilets / facilities Access to teaching and learning for students with special educational needs is monitored through the school's self- evaluation process seir- evaluation process